filamentgroup/shoestring/README.md

 };
 ```

-It uses the `each` method to handle the DOM elements in the current sequence in turn. **NOTE** these definitions must be made a Shoestring object is constructed.
+It uses the `each` method to handle the DOM elements in the current sequence in turn.

+**NOTE** these definitions must be made before a Shoestring object that depends on them is constructed.
 This is in contrast with jQuery where each object has access to new methods through the prototype change.
 This will be changed soon.

 ### Modules

 Each extension to Shoestring included in the repository is defined as an AMD module, but only for build purposes.
-We don't support or plan to support loading the library as modules to the browser.
+We don't support, or plan to support, loading the library as modules in the browser.

 ```javascript
 //>>excludeStart("exclude", pragmas.exclude);